redhataccess/spandx/RH.md

 ## Portal Chrome settings

-This section described the Portal Chrome-specific settings in more detail.
-The `spandx init cp` command sets all the defaults you should need, but if you need to customize the settings, read on.
+This section describes the Portal Chrome-specific settings in more detail.
+The `spandx init cp` command sets good defaults for Customer Portal work, but if you need to customize the settings, read on.

 Portal Chrome settings live in your spandx config file under the `portalChrome` property.
 It currently only supports one property, `resolveSPAComments`, but more settings may arise in the future.